Chart Color Schemes

 The educational profile of Sunshine Beach exceeds national averages, with above-average qualification levels and academic performance metrics

+Educational participation is high, with 27.2% of residents currently enrolled in formal education.
 This includes 9.6% in secondary education, 9.0% in primary education, and 3.6% pursuing tertiary education.
-Sunshine Beach's five schools have a combined enrollment of 2,944 students as of the latest available data (year).
-The area has typical Australian school conditions with an ICSEA score of 1044, indicating balanced educational opportunities.
-Education provision is balanced with three primary and two secondary schools serving distinct age groups.
-As of the year, Sunshine Beach functions as an education hub with 39.5 school places per 100 residents, significantly above the regional average of 16.9, attracting students from surrounding communities.
+Sunshine Beach's five schools have a combined enrollment of 2,944 students, with typical Australian school conditions (ICSEA: 1044) and balanced educational opportunities.
+The area functions as an education hub, with 39.5 school places per 100 residents, significantly above the regional average of 16.9, attracting students from surrounding communities.

 Frequently Asked Questions - Education